Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#4 Orange and Chilli.md

 - 2024-06-24 aerated for 3 minutes with a drill attachment
 - 2024-06-25 aerated again, likely for the final time
+- 2024-06-30 added honey #2, 5 mins of swirling got some of it into suspension, need a better plan for next time

 ```
 Mead Calculation for 4.75 litres of product